 Once a law enforcement officer has detained you on suspicion of DUI, you will be asked to complete field sobriety exercises to either corroborate or dispel the officer’s belief that you are impaired.
 Your refusal to perform these tests or results will be used against you in the prosecution of your DUI case.
-The tests that the officer will ask you to perform include:

-- Horizontal Gaze Nystagmus Test (HGN): the officer will ask you to place your feet together with your arms by your side and order you to keep your head still while they move a pen back and forth to see if your eyes can track its movement smoothly.
+Horizontal Gaze Nystagmus Test (HGN): the officer will ask you to place your feet together with your arms by your side and order you to keep your head still while they move a pen back and forth to see if your eyes can track its movement smoothly.

-- Walk and Turn: you will be asked to walk along a straight line taking nine heel to toe steps forward, then turn around using a series of small steps, followed by nine heel to toe steps back.
+Walk and Turn: you will be asked to walk along a straight line taking nine heel-to-toe steps forward, then turn around using a series of small steps, followed by nine heel-to-toe steps back.

-- One Leg Stand: you will be asked to keep your hands by your side and to raise one foot from the ground to approximately six inches while you count out loud for thirty seconds.
+One Leg Stand: you will be asked to keep your hands by your side and to raise one foot from the ground to approximately six inches while you count out loud for thirty seconds.